Skip to the content

 Is Canada a good place to live?

-Canada is considered a good place to live as it has one of the world's highest standards of living.
+Canada is a good place to live as it has one of the world's highest standards of living.
 Residents enjoy free healthcare, a multicultural population, safe streets and stunning landscapes.
 Plus, a strong economy, commitment to the environment and a rich cultural scene — what more could you want?!

 Helpful information about living in Canada